amannepid/fanbattle/SCORING_LOGIC_REVIEW.md

 - Highest wicket taker: +5 points
 - Player of tournament: +5 points

-**Current Implementation:** ❌ NOT IMPLEMENTED
+**Current Implementation:** ✅ IMPLEMENTED
-- These bonuses are not yet calculated or stored
+- All tournament bonuses are calculated and stored in `userEntry.tournamentBonuses`
+- Bonuses are applied when admin sets tournament results
+- Implemented in `lib/tournament-bonuses.ts`
+- Displayed in dashboard and leaderboard

 ### ✅ Match Rules